MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

     ![Survey](media/survey.png "Survey")

+7. Optionally, apply formatting to the survey elements, such as survey heading, survey description, question text, and question subtitle.
+More information: [Format text in a survey](survey-text-format.md).

 > [!NOTE]
 > You can personalize your survey by adding custom data to the questions.
 More information: [Personalize a survey](personalize-survey.md).